rampart.utils¶

 where r

-is the random integer and i is
+is the random integer and

 .